 About the Competition

-The Center on International Commercial Arbitration will organize from March 11, 2021, the Ninth LL.M.
-International Commercial Arbitration Moot Competition.
-The event will start in the afternoon of March 11, 2021 with a conference that will discuss important issues related to the 2021 problem.
-The general rounds will take place on Friday, March 12 and the elimination rounds on Saturday, April 13.
+Organized by the WCL Center on International Commercial Arbitration, the Ninth LL.M.
+International Commercial Arbitration Moot Competition will start Thursday, April 7, 2022 with a conference that will discuss important issues related to the 2022 problem.
+The general rounds will take place on Friday, April 8 and the elimination rounds on Saturday, April 9.

 This event, created specifically for LL.M. students, seeks to foster the study of international arbitration for the resolution of international business disputes and investment disputes.

 Team members must be enrolled in a U.S. Master of Laws (LL.M.) program.
 Students from foreign law schools are also eligible to participate as long as they have a law degree and are enrolled in postgraduate law studies.

 Students who have completed their studies (through the completion of the required units necessary for the awarding of the LL.M. degree) by December 2021 are unable to be part of a team.
 Students must be enrolled in an LL.M. or postgraduate law studies at the moment of the competition.